Pizza, salad, and beer at kid friendly Aloha Beer Company on Oahu, Hawaii.

 Location: Leeward Coast

-Mina’s Fish House is where the spirit of the island meets world-class cuisine, offering families a dining experience that’s as unforgettable as the sunset views it’s famed for.
+Mina’s Fish House offers a dining experience as unforgettable as the sunset views it’s famed for.

 Nestled on the pristine shores of Ko Olina, this award-winning restaurant by Chef Michael Mina redefines the family dining experience with its innovative take on seafood.
 The fish house concept is elevated here, blending the line between upscale and approachable.
 The service is warm and genuine, with a family-friendly atmosphere that makes every diner feel VIP.